-Ok, I was confuse to choose wether it’s “Informatics” or “Computer Science”.
+Ok, I was confused to choose whether it’s “Informatics” or “Computer Science”.
 I read many sources, asked many people, but nothing come in conclusion.
 So I just write both for the title.
-However, since the faculty I am currently work in is called “Informatics”, let’s use that in the post.
+However, since the faculty I am currently working in is called “Informatics”, let’s use that in the post.

 So, it’s me, a lecturer of Informatics, but graduated in Mathematics.
 Is that even make sense?

-Absolutely yes, if you know what we learn in Mathematics department.
+Absolutely yes, if you know what we learn in the Mathematics department.

-Back when I was in undergraduate, when people heard that I was studying Mathematics, most of people said “Wow, you must be good at calculating!”
+Back when I was an undergraduate student when people heard that I was studying Mathematics, most of the people said: “Wow, you must be good at calculating!”

 But why am I doing in Informatics?
 Can I even code?
 Do Mathematician even learn how to code?